bvbohnen/X3_Customizer/Documentation.md

     Requires: TMissiles.txt

-      Makes mosquito missiles more maneuverable, generally by doubling the turn rate, to make anti-missile abilities more reliable.
+      Makes mosquito missiles more maneuverable, generally by increasing the turn rate or adding blast radius, to make anti-missile abilities more reliable.

+      * acceleration_factor:
+        - Multiplier to the mosquito's acceleration.
+      * turn_rate_factor:
+        - Multiplier to the mosquito's turn rate.
+      * proximity_meters:
+        - If not 0, adds a proximity fuse with the given distance.
+          For comparison, vanilla Silkworm missiles have a 200 meter radius.

  * Fix_Pericles_Pricing